API reference for core module¶

 multi_tensor_update(tensors: list[Tensor], params: list[Tensor], grads: list[Tensor] | None, loss: Tensor | None, states: list[dict[str, Any]], settings: Sequence[Mapping[str, Any]]) -> None

-.
-This should not modify tensor
+Updates states.
+This should not modify tensor.

-By default calls single_tensor_update
+By default calls single_tensor_update on all tensors.

 Source code in torchzero/core/transform.py